Yurendell DeCaster: Professional career

 In December 2008, DeCaster signed a minor league contract with the Detroit Tigers but was released on April 1, 2009.

 He began the 2009 season with the Fargo-Moorhead RedHawks of the independent Northern League.
 On June 29, DeCaster's contract was purchased by the New York Yankees, who assigned him to the Triple-A Scranton/Wilkes-Barre Yankees.
 He was released on September 2.

-He played with the Reynosa Broncos of the Mexican League in 2010 and 2011, batting .339 in 101 games in his Mexican debut.
-He spent most of 2012 with the independent Winnipeg Goldeyes of the American Association, playing for one week in June with the Olmecas de Tabasco in the Mexican League.
-His team won the American Association championship, as the Goldeyes swept the Fargo-Moorhead RedHawks in the first round, 3 games to 0, and did the same with the Wichita Wingnuts in the championship, 3 games to 0.
+He played with the Reynosa Broncos of the Mexican Baseball League in 2010 and 2011, batting .339 in 101 games in his Mexican debut.
+He spent most of 2012 with the independent Winnipeg Goldeyes of the American Association, playing for one week in June with the Olmecas de Tabasco in Mexico.
+His team won the American Association championship, as the Goldeyes swept Fargo-Moorhead in the first round, 3 games to 0, and did the same with the Wichita Wingnuts in the championship, 3 games to 0.

-In the 2012-13 winter league season, he played Tigres de Chinandega in Nicaragua and won the Triple Crown, hitting .417 with 13 home runs and 56 RBI.
+In the 2012–13 winter league season, he played Tigres de Chinandega in Nicaragua and won the Triple Crown, hitting .417 with 13 home runs and 56 RBI.

 DeCaster started 2013 with the Acereros de Monclova in Mexico before returning to Winnipeg in August.
 He hit for a combined .315 average in 94 games for both teams, including 13 homers, 64 RBI, and a .461 slugging percentage.

 He briefly played for Pirates de Campeche in the Mexican League in 2015.
 He hit .226 with 2 home runs in 14 games in June and July.

 International career

-Like many baseball players born in Curaçao, DeCaster played for the Netherlands in international baseball.
+Like many baseball players born in Curaçao, DeCaster played for the Netherlands national team in international baseball.
 He played in more than 100 games for the Netherlands, beginning in 2003.

 DeCaster hit three home runs in the 2004 Summer Olympic Games, tying for the most home runs in the games.
 He hit .214 as the Dutch won only two of seven games and didn't qualify for the medal round.
 He returned to the Olympics in 2008, batting .167 with two doubles in seven games.

 DeCaster also played for the Netherlands in the World Baseball Classic during the 2006, 2009, 2013, and 2017 tournaments.
-In 2009, he lined a ball hard off of first baseman Willy Aybar, who received an error on the play, to drive in the winning run in the bottom of the 11th inning against the Dominican Republic team, securing the Netherlands a second-round berth in Pool 2.
+In 2009, he lined a ball hard off of first baseman Willy Aybar, who was charged with an error on the play, to drive in the winning run in the bottom of the 11th inning against the Dominican Republic team, securing the Netherlands a second-round berth in Pool 2.
 He hit .217 in 6 tournament games in 2009.
 In 2017, he hit .353 in five games, including a home run against Cuba.

 DeCaster was on the preliminary roster for the 2009 Baseball World Cup.
 He also was named to the Dutch roster for the 2014 France International Baseball Tournament, 2014 European Baseball Championship, 2015 World Port Tournament, 2015 WBSC Premier12, 2016 Haarlem Baseball Week, 2016 France International Baseball Tournament, the 2016 European Baseball Championship, the 2019 European Baseball Championship, the Africa/Europe 2020 Olympic Qualification tournament, and 2019 WBSC Premier12.